Alexa Skills Kit Glossary

 You can deploy the service for a custom skill either as an AWS Lambda function or a web service.
 Smart home skills can only be hosted using Lambda.

 Skill: A capability or ability of Alexa.
 Alexa provides a set of built-in skills (such as playing music), and developers can use the Alexa Skills Kit to give Alexa new skills.
-A skill includes both the code (in the form of a cloud-based service) and the configuration provided on the developer portal.
+A skill includes both the code (in the form of a cloud-based service) and the configuration provided on the developer console.
 See also custom skill and smart home skill.

 Slot: an argument to an intent that gives Alexa more information about that request.
 For example: "Alexa, ask History Buff what happened on June third".
 In this statement, "June third" is the value of a date slot that refines the request.